GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Ekaterina-Lapshinova-Koltunski/index.md

 ---
 presented_by: "Ekaterina Lapshinova-Koltunski from Universität Hildesheim and Saarland University"
-title: "Cognitive insights into analysis of translationese combining product and process data."
+title: "Cognitive insights into analysis of translationese combining product and process data"
 type: seminar
 date: 2024-11-06
 year: 2024